seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 decision fields   parts.money · moneyHard · moneyBelowMin
 ```

-**The condition is exactly `capped`, nothing else.** An added clause
+**The condition is exactly `capped`, nothing else.** A clause `src ≠ 'вход'` was
-`src ≠ 'вход'` was rejected as arbitrary: at two different entries `dist` hits the
+rejected as arbitrary: at two different entries `dist` hits the same 2σ floor, so
-same 2σ floor, so the stop is mathematically identical and the rule must behave
+the stop is mathematically identical and the rule must behave identically — with
-identically.
-With the clause, an entry BELOW a broken low would have *lifted* the
+the clause, an entry BELOW a broken low would have *lifted* the limit.
-limit — more risk buying more leverage.

 **The 2σ floor participates in hard mode, the 6σ cap does not.** A stop cannot be
 placed quieter than noise, so 2σ is an honest minimum distance and money rules